mars0i/majure/doc/ClojureMASONinteropTips.md

 tests with Students, `deftype` was a lot faster than `defrecord` (2X-4X).

 The reason for the speed difference between `defrecord` and `deftype` is interesting.  `defrecord` and `deftype` are equally fast at (immutable) field access, and I see no reason to think they would differ in method invocation speed.
 However, `defrecord` automatically defines some associated functions that `deftype` does not.
 Among other things, `defrecord` defines Java `equals()` and `hashCode()` methods so that they will reflect the contents of a record's fields, and not just its bare identity.
 This means, for example, that two distinct records of the same type and the same field contents will be `=` in Clojure, while distinct `deftype` objects with the same contents will not.
 In addition, I believe, computing a hash code or equality for a record is more expensive than for a `deftype` object.
 Some of the MASON data structure objects used in the Students simulation, such as `Continuous2D`, use hashtables.
 I believe that's the reason that `deftype` is so much faster than `defrecord` in Students.
+(Steven Yi and others on the Clojure Google group helped me to understand all  of  this.)
 Since such hashtable lookups are common in MASON, the lesson is that if you need a named class that doesn't extend a class, you have to decide whether you'd rather have the speed of `deftype` or the additional functionality of `defrecord` (e.g. the ability to initialize new instances from Clojure maps).

 ### Mutable state